-EXtra-data is a Python library for accessing and working with data produced at European XFEL.
+EXtra-data is a Python library for accessing saved data produced at European XFEL.

 EXtra-data is available on our Anaconda installation on the Maxwell cluster: